astrotars/the-stream-swiftui/README.md

 ### Step 5: Leaving a Call

 When a user is done, they simply hang up using the end call icon.
 We don't need to do anything special on our side to end the call, Voxeet takes care of that.
-We simply need to listen to the conference call ends so we can notify the backend of the change.
+We simply need to listen for the conference call ending so we can notify the backend of the change.

-*Note: In a production application you'd likely want to use Voxeet's push notifications and `CallKit` bindings, or look at binding to Dolby's Interactivity API WebSockets on the backend.
-While the approach below works, it is less robust than using the full Notification system built into Voxeet*
+*Note: In a production application you'd likely want to use Voxeet's push notifications and `CallKit` bindings, or look at binding Dolby's Interactivity API WebSockets to the backend.
+While the approach below works, it is less robust than using the full Notification system built into Dolby's Interactivity APIs*

 We'll bind to the notification center and listen for the conference call ending.
 Upon ending we'll notify the backend the call has finished: